Attorney Laughs Off JAY-Z's “Bogus” Blackmail Claims: “We Will Not Be Bullied”

 “We intend to address all of these issues with the court in due course,” Buzbee concluded.
 “Let me be clear: We will not be bullied or intimidated by these shenanigans.
 And our clients won’t be silenced.”

-On Monday (December 9), JAY- called for an expedited federal court hearing to address the claims.
-He is also vigorously fighting for his Jan Doe accuser’s anonymity to be broken.
+On Monday (December 9), JAY-Z called for an expedited federal court hearing to address the claims.
+He is also vigorously fighting for his Jane Doe accuser’s anonymity to be broken.